gerardrbentley/cookiecutter-streamlit/README.md

 cookiecutter https://github.com/gerardrbentley/cookiecutter-streamlit
 ```

-- Open up your new project directory in your favorite text editor!
+- Open up your new project directory in your favorite text editor to get hacking!
   - Or just run it!

 ```sh